-- (a) the letter of acceptance serves as an investor's acceptance of the offer provided by the contractor, where the investor will separately, upon such letter of acceptance being executed, negotiate and enter into an agreement on the execution of the works (in other words, the letter would allow negotiations on the agreement, based on the offer by the contractor); - (b) the tender documentation (accompanying the letter of acceptance) already contains a form of the agreement (which would presumably be the FIDIC Green Book), thus, by executing the letter of acceptance, the agreement on the execution of the works would be "deemed executed" as well; or

-(c) the agreement on the execution of the works would be executed independently from, but simultaneously with, the letter of acceptance, so all such documents will form an agreement (this option is similar to point (b) above).
+- the letter of acceptance serves as an investor's acceptance of (a) the offer provided by the contractor, where the employer will separately, upon such letter of acceptance being executed, negotiate and enter into an agreement on the execution of the works (in other words, the letter would allow negotiations on the agreement, based on the offer by the contractor); or - the agreement on the execution of the works would be (b) executed independently from, but simultaneously with, the letter of acceptance, so that all such documents will form an agreement.

 In light of the above, it is advisable to prescribe the manner and timeline in which the letter of intent (agreement) will be replaced with the main agreement.
-Also, the main agreement should contain details on the works executed up to that moment (on the basis of the letter of acceptance (agreement))/remaining scope, and the price paid for such works.
+Also, the main agreement should contain details on the works executed up to that moment (on the basis of the letter of acceptance (agreement)) or the remaining scope, and the price paid for such works.